drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python-Simplified.md

 p.close()
 p.join()

-# Next couple list are here just in case you want to move on to other things
+# Next couple lines are here just in case you want to move on to other things
 #   and force garbage collection
 mp_shared_array = None
 gc.collect()